LJBarnes/TakeNoteApp/README.md

 The application has a JSON file on the backend that is used to store and retrieve notes using the fs npm module.

-API routes were created to get, post and delete the notes from the JSON file.
+Utilizes GET, POST, and DELETE routing methods to save, retrieve and delete user's notes.

 The GET route reads the JSON file and returns all saved notes as JSON.